Alcachofraz/Discord-Bots/SecretFriendBot/README.md

 ## 2. How does it work?

-This bot will take a certain ammount of names and randomise Secret Friends for each member of the family.
+This bot will take a certain ammount of names and randomise **Secret Friends** for each member of the family.
-Users may choose the ammount of people to participate, and the ammount of secret friends each participant shall have.
+Users may choose the ammount of people to participate, and the ammount of **Secret Friends** each participant shall have.

 The algorithm is similar to writing each participant's name to a different little piece of paper, putting them all inside a cap and shuffling.
 Then, each member has to take two (assumming they want 2 **Secret Friends**) pieces of paper randomly.
 Those names become their **Secret Friends**.